netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 Each block definition can have multiple block types.
 Block type is nothing more than a starting configuration used when creating a block in a layout.
-In Block Manager app, block types are what is shown on the left side and what you drag and drop to a zone in a layout.
+In layout editing app, block types are what is shown on the left side and what you drag and drop to a zone in a layout.
 Creating block types for a certain block definition requires only a couple of lines of configuration where you would specify starting values for block label, block view, block item view and block